KnightNikhil/Java-Interview-Preparation/JavaNotes/Java 8 .md

 ## Interview Questions

 ### Q1: Why use `java.time` over old Date/Calendar classes?
-**A**: It's immutable, thread-safe, supports ISO and custom formats, and provides a cleaner API.
+**A**: It's immutable (Date and Calendar are mutable, so they can be changed unexpectedly → not safe for concurrent code.), thread-safe, supports ISO and custom formats, and provides a cleaner API (old one had confusing design like Months are 0-based, Years are offset from 1900 in some constructors, Date mixes date and time, Calendar is overly verbose, 	Formatting and parsing are in SimpleDateFormat, which is mutable and not thread-safe, 	No clear distinction between concepts: date-only, time-only, date-time with/without timezone.)

 ### Q2: What is the difference between `Period` and `Duration`?
 **A**: `Period` is for date-based (days, months, years), `Duration` is for time-based (seconds, minutes, hours).